 How to Take Advantage of Lower-Valued Dealerships for Strategic Estate Planning

 When dealership values dip, owners get a rare chance to transfer more equity while using less of their lifetime exemption.
 Because gift and estate taxes are based on fair market value at the time of transfer, lower valuations make your gifting dollars go further.
 If you’re planning to transition the business to the next generation, this can meaningfully reduce long-term tax exposure.
-At the same time, if you’re considering growth opportunities, depressed multiples can make certain acquisitions more approachable.
+At the same time, if you’re considering growth opportunities, depressed valuations can make certain acquisitions more approachable.
 It’s one of the few times when both gifting and expansion can work in your favor.

-With values well below their pre-pandemic highs, now is an ideal time to act.
+Now could be an ideal time to act.
 Gifting minority interests to children or trusts at today’s reduced values allows more ownership to transfer under the same tax thresholds.
 Tools like Intentionally Defective Grantor Trusts (IDGTs) remain particularly effective, as all future appreciation grows outside the taxable estate.
 And again, as mentioned previously, the annual gift tax exclusion becomes more effective when values are lower, allowing you to transfer more units of ownership each year without using up your lifetime exemption.

 And don’t forget – the current federal lifetime gift and estate tax exemption is $15 million per individual ($30 million for married couples).
 Current exemptions are the highest since federal estate taxes have been introduced, and represent a stellar opportunity to avoid unnecessary transfer taxes.
 The exemption is a hotly-debated topic among legislators in Washington – making it a top target for change if/when new tax law is later passed.
 And with a top tax rate of 40% upon transfer, acting late could cost owners significant portions of their estate if planning is delayed.